micro-os-plus/micro-os-plus-iii/README.md

 #### xpm

-This source code library can be installed as a package from GitHub with:
+This source code library can be installed as a sub-folder of `xpacks` with:

 ```sh
 cd my-project